 - Industry: Energy

-Diamondback Energy completed a merger with Endeavor Energy Partners, valued at $26 billion.
-This is one of 2024's largest megadeals, as it consolidates the company’s position in the U.S. energy sector.
+Diamondback Energy has announced a merger with Endeavor Energy Partners, a $26 billion deal.
+This is one of the biggest megadeals of 2024 and further cements its position in the energy market in the United States.

 6. Johnson & Johnson's Acquisition of Shockwave Medical